Skip to main content

 Massive cancellation

-This function allows you to delete a set of selected cards from the current class
+This function allows you to delete a set of selected cards from the current class.

 After confirmation, the system shows the number of cards that will be deleted.

-A second confirmation by the operator is required to proceed.
+A second confirmation is required to proceed.

-If some of the selected cards have active relations, the system reports the issue and blocks the operation to avoid orphan relations.
+If some of the selected cards have active relations, the system reports the issue and blocks the operation to avoid generating orphan relations.

 Relation graph